abrar2030/Flowlet/README.md

 Flowlet is engineered on a **cloud-agnostic microservices architecture**, designed for maximum scalability, resilience, and security.
 This approach facilitates consistent deployment across diverse environments, from public clouds to on-premises infrastructure.
 The system adheres to a **Domain-Driven Design (DDD)**, organizing services around distinct business capabilities for independent evolution and targeted scaling.

 The infrastructure leverages **containerization (Docker)** for application packaging and **orchestration (Kubernetes)** for managing and scaling containers. **Infrastructure-as-Code (Terraform)** ensures reproducible deployments and simplified disaster recovery.
-Communication is primarily **event-driven via Apache Kafka**, enhancing resilience and decoupling services, supplemented by REST APIs and gRPC for synchronous interactions through the unified API Gateway.
-A **polyglot persistence strategy** is employed, utilizing optimal database technologies for specific service requirements.
+Communication is primarily **event-driven via Apache Kafka** (implied by the microservices architecture and common patterns), enhancing resilience and decoupling services, supplemented by REST APIs and gRPC for synchronous interactions through the unified API Gateway.
+A **polyglot persistence strategy** is employed, utilizing optimal database technologies for specific service requirements, including **PostgreSQL** and **Redis** for caching/session management, as seen in the Docker Compose configuration.

 ### System Components and Implementation Layers